Donatello (Teenage Mutant Ninja Turtles): IDW Publishing

-In a shocking twist, Donatello was nearly killed at the end of issue #44 when Leonardo, Raphael and Michelangelo were on a mission to stop Krang from transforming the Earth using an alien device called the "Technodrome".
+Donatello was seemingly killed at the end of issue #44 when Leonardo, Raphael and Michelangelo were on a mission to stop Krang from transforming the Earth using an alien device called the "Technodrome".
 Donatello was left at the home base, and while the others were away, he was attacked by Bebop and Rocksteady.
 After a brief fight, Rocksteady smashed Donatello's shell, nearly killing him.

-The news of his supposed death spread all over the interview and IGN conducted an interview with script writer Tom Waltz, where he called the final scene a beautiful rendered scene, catching the emotion of the family.
+The news of Donatello's apparent death spread across the internet and IGN conducted an interview with script writer Tom Waltz, where he called the final scene a beautiful rendered scene, catching the emotion of the family.
 He also claimed there was no earthly way that Donatello could survive, but at the same time, he said it was not the end of him and his career.

-In Issue #45, Donatello was not dead as his spirit was in an alternate plane and he was barely clinging to life.
+In Issue #45, it was revealed that Donatello was not dead as his spirit was in an alternate plane and he was barely clinging to life.
 Leonardo, Michelangelo and Raphael carried Donatello's body into the freezer to slow down the bleeding and increase his chance of survival.
 Fugitoid says he needs to go to Burrow Island to get the equipment to save Donatello.
 Splinter finds Donatello's spirit and guides his son back to earth, however, due to Donatello wearing a helmet to keep his consciousness alive, his mind is in Metalhead, while his own body is being restored to how it was before his near demise.

 In Issue #46, In Harold's lab, Donatello-as-Metalhead finishes prepping his body to be moved to the lair.
 He tries his best to remain brave, but being trapped in a robot body has been an upsetting experience.
-The Fugitoid tries to help Donnie adapt to having his mind in a robot body while Harold sees to Metalhead’s repairs (the robot having been trashed by Bebop and Rocksteady).
+The Fugitoid tries to help Donnie adapt to having his mind in a robot body while Harold sees to Metalhead's repairs (the robot having been trashed by Bebop and Rocksteady).
 Raphael storms off with Alopex following behind him.
 Raphael starts regretting leaving Donatello behind and seeing him in a robot body is too much for Raphael to handle, but as soon as Alopex and Leonardo give him some comfort he eventually accepts Donatello as Metalhead and he, Leo and Mikey go on patrol while Donatello and the Fugitoid transfer Donnie's turtle body to the lair of the turtles while Harold gets some equipment to help Donatello get back into his own body.

 In issue #47, He mentioned to Fugitoid and Harold he is connected to his body's vital signs.
 Indicating he could still feel his body and was slowly getting back to normal.
 In issue #50, Metalhead self-destructed and Donatello returned to his organic body which has now been outfitted with an artificial shell.
 Since then he has been fighting alongside his brothers.